Why was a confirmation message sent when confirmation was disabled?

-When you disable confirmed opt in for sign up forms, subscribers who sign up via a sign up form on your site will normally not be sent a confirmation message.
+When you disable confirmed opt in for Sign Up Forms, subscribers who sign up via an AWeber Sign Up Form on your site will not receive a confirmation message.

-However, subscribers added by other means may still be sent confirmation messages.
-By default, subscribers added via a sign up form, manually added to your list, or added via the API would need to confirm.
+Subscribers added by other means may still receive the confirmation message.
+By default, subscribers added via an AWeber Sign Up Form, manually added to your list, or added via the API will need to confirm.

-Note: You can turn the confirmation process off for sign up forms and for manually added subscribers.
-For some integrations, confirmed opt-in through the API will be disabled by default.
-You can click here to see a list of integrations that are single opt-in by default.
+Note: You can disable the confirmation process off for Sign Up Forms and for manually added subscribers.
+For some integrations, confirmed opt-in through the API is disabled by default.
+We do have a list of integrations that are single opt-in by default.
 For other third-party applications, you can disable the confirmation message setting within your List Settings on AWeber Pro.

 If a subscriber is signing up to your mailing list via an AWeber form, it is possible that a normal sign up form submission from your site may not go through.
 Usually, this is the result of either a browser error, or a security setting on your website.
-If a subscriber is signing up through your website via an AWeber form and is sent confirmation even when you have disabled it, several things may have happened.

 No Add URL Is Passed